dcmcshan/MaybeSomethingSeasonal/README.md

 npm run build
 ```

-This will create a `dist` folder with the production build and generate the ICS file.
+This will create a `dist` folder with the production build.
+The `public/MSS.ics` file is copied to `dist/` during the build.

 ## Project Structure